jesperjmb/Elementor/README.md

 # Elementor
-A repository of SCCS/CSS snippets specifically for Elementor.
+A repository of SCCS/CSS snippets created specifically for Elementor.